DevOpsJeremy/DevOpsJeremy.github.io/docs/blog/posts/Running an LLM in a CI pipeline.md

 ---
-title: Running LLMs in a CI pipeline
+title: Running an LLM in a CI pipeline
 date:
   created: 2025-02-05
 authors: